Antonymn0/lincoln-flinch-CI/README.md

 ## What is Lincoln-flinch?

 A simple codignitor API application.
-Implents only user model and login methods on web interface
+Implements only user model and login methods on web interface.
+Everything else is an API